The Aviation Industry Goes Green

 What is CO2?

 Carbon dioxide, or CO2, is an odorless and colorless gas which is emitted through the combustion of fossil fuels.
-As a greenhouse gas it is harmful to the environment yet in many ways unavoidable in our everyday lives, being released through the use of most major modes of transport.
+As a greenhouse gas, it is harmful to the environment yet in many ways unavoidable in our everyday lives, being released through the use of most major modes of transport.

 As our awareness of climate change has increased campaigners have stepped up the pressure on airlines to take action.
 With strong links between carbon dioxide and global warming, companies like Terra Pass have joined the fight to find cost-effective carbon offsets.
-The words ‘carbon footprint’ are recognized at companies and organizations the world over, not just in the aviation industry, and their importance has not gone unnoticed.
+The phrase ‘carbon footprint’ is recognized at companies and organizations the world over, not just in the aviation industry, and their importance has not gone unnoticed.

-It has taken close to two decades for these new parameters to come into effect and for many this move was seen as not just preferable but a necessity.
+It has taken close to two decades for these new parameters to come into effect and for many, this move was seen as not just preferable but a necessity.
 With emissions gradually growing across the world and massive increases in the budget airline sector, concern has been evident for some time.
 Some experts had predicted that, based on current data, the aviation industry would have consumed a quarter of the world’s overall carbon budget by 2050.

 Despite business aviation accounting for less than 1% of aircraft carbon emissions, the entire industry has accepted and shared responsibility for the threat that CO2 poses to our climate.
 As a result, aviation sectors have received many plaudits for taking the initiative and tackling the problem head-on.
 Tim Alderslade of the British Air Transport Association shares these sentiments.